Top Things to Do in Kyoto

 • Upgrades: Wear a kimono during the ceremony and capture photos throughout the house with an optional upgrade.

-• Kimono dress-up during the tea ceremony (optional upgrade)
+• Kimono dressing during the ceremony (if option selected)

 What to bring

-• Socks, as shoes must be removed inside the tea room.
+• You must wear socks, as shoes are not permitted inside the tatami tea room.

 What’s not allowed